rb58853/sqlite-mcp-server/README.md

 # SQLite MCP Server

 A lightweight FastAPI-based server exposing one or more FastMCP instances for read-only (SELECT) SQL queries against a SQLite database.
-It implements simple token-based authentication and strict policies to prevent schema or data modifications.[web:1][web:5]
+It implements simple token-based authentication and strict policies to prevent schema or data modifications.

 ## Purpose

 The server hosts tools enabling SELECT-only queries on SQLite databases.
-It enforces secure access and token-based authentication via MASTER_TOKEN.[web:7]
+It enforces secure access and token-based authentication via MASTER_TOKEN.

 ## Quick Start